Deep probabilistic programming

 based on a Deep Markov Model, using directional statistics to represent dihedral protein angles.

 The models allows sampling of conformational ensembles for given protein sequence fragments.
-One

 Bifrost was published in

-ICML in 2021
+ICML 2021

-and is currently used by the
+and used by the

 Danish AI-driven biotech company